rotundasoftware/backbone-courier/README.md

 		// and the child view object that spawned or
 		// passed this message (in this case, myView): assert( message.source instanceof Backbone.View );

+		alert( "After I'm done here, because of the entry in my passMessages " "hash, I'll change this message's name to 'resourceSelected', " + "then pass it to my own parent view." );
 	}

 	// a separate example. messages can also be used to get dynamic